 - 1. Work with aquaculture coordinators, Glenwood Hatchery, and Fountain Green Hatchery to continue improvements in native trout culture. - 2.
 Collect eggs from 200-300 female BCT, spread over two spawn dates.
 Adjust targets for successive egg takes based on results of the previous take. - 3.
 Avoid collecting eggs or milt from BCT captured in the spillway. - 4.
-Continue to monitor the effect of the increase in angling harvest limit on BCT population demographics.
-Conduct an angler (i.e. creel) survey during July-September 2022.
-Adjust stocking rate, if necessary, to meet goals of both brood production and to meet angler satisfaction. - 5.
+Continue to monitor the effect of angling harvest limits on BCT population demographics.
+Adjust stocking rate or harvest limit, if necessary, to meet goals of both brood production and to meet angler satisfaction. - 5.
 Identify potential needs for triploid BCT prior to egg take operations.
 Evaluate survival and growth of stocked triploid BCT when possible. - 6.
 Take precautions to minimize the threat of whirling disease spread from Manning Meadow Reservoir.